rugbyprof/5303-Adv-Database/Lectures/01_terms_concepts_intro/joins.md

     └── How do we determine whether rows DO match?
 ```

-That distinction becomes really useful once you introduce multi-column joins and conditions more complicated than `PK = FK`.
+This distinction becomes really useful once I introduce multi-column joins and conditions more complicated than `PK = FK`, which won't be today!

-For your database course, I'd probably teach them in this order:

-**INNER → LEFT → FULL OUTER → CROSS → RIGHT**

-because `RIGHT JOIN` adds almost no conceptual value once they understand `LEFT JOIN`, while `CROSS JOIN` gives you a beautiful bridge into Cartesian products and relational algebra.